Multi-camera video surveillance software for the Mac

 Instead of separate windows for PTZ control, every video window that contains a controllable camera has a PTZ button in the top right corner that controls a pop-out drawer on the right hand side of the window.
 For windows with more than one camera, click on any camera in order to control it via the PTZ drawer.

-HTTP Live Streaming for web browser viewing
+New formats for web browser viewing

 Analog Video: Quad Processors and Input Switching